 Worship at St. Jude’s

-St. Jude’s reopened on Sunday July 4th for in-church services.
-Pre-registration is required for those coming to the church.
-Services continue to be recorded and available on-line for parishioners and visitors who elect to join us remotely.
+In-church services have resumed.
+Live stream and prerecorded services are also available for parishioners and visitors who elect to join us remotely.
 St. Jude’s is a growing and vibrant church community in North London rooted in worship and committed to faithful, loving service in our community and world.
 Our members continually live out their faith in their homes, places of work and with their friends and neighbours – so wherever you are on your spiritual journey you are welcome here – to learn and to grow as a disciple of Jesus Christ.

 The service times are 8:30 am and 10 am.
 For those joining us in the Sanctuary masks are strongly encouraged but not required.
-Members and visitors are invited to also worship virtually by watching the live streamed service at 10 am – links for the services are posted on the Events calendar and in the Services and / or News sections of this website.
+Members and visitors are invited to worship virtually by watching the live streamed service at 10 am – links for the services are posted on the Events calendar and in the Services and / or News sections of this website.
 Please join us as we gather together to worship God and to connect and strengthen our relationship with one another.
-For the summer, there will be one service at 9:30 am and in the fall, there will be two services offered that you are welcome to come and explore.
-The service at 8:30 a.m. is a said service while the 10:30 a.m. service has music and offers Sunday School for children over the age of six.
+Anyone is welcome to explore and discover if St. Jude’s is a place for you and your family.
+The service at 8:30 a.m. is a said service while the 10:00 a.m. service has music and offers Sunday School for children over the age of six.
 The Book of Alternative Services [PDF] is the text used for both services.
 In summer, one service with music is held at 9:30 am.

 A typical service

 - At both services everything is projected entirely on the screen, and the priest will provide direction when needed.

 - Don’t worry if you don’t know exactly when you need to stand or sit (it isn’t really that important) and only join in when you feel comfortable.

 - The music will be managed by our choir director and words projected on the screen.

 - There will be a monetary offering (as a visitor you are welcomed to contribute to the ministry of the parish but please don’t feel you have to!)